 Combining an in-service AC motor with an electronic VSD provides effective speed-control technology without needing a different type of motor.

 The performance of modern AC motors with VSDs now matches that of DC systems.
 ACs have significantly lower maintenance costs, making DC motor replacement cost-effective.

 In some cases, single-speed motors can be retained to cover the variable baseload.
 These can be complemented with a VSD on an appropriately sized motor dedicated to providing the additional variable load.

 Voltage and power factor

-AC induction motors can cause a facility to have low-power factor, resulting in additional electrical current needed to perform the required work.
+AC induction motors can cause a facility to have low-power factor.
+This results in additional electrical current to perform the required work.